jhsu802701/tutorial-rails-omniauth/05-login_pro.md

 git push origin master
 ```
 * Enter the command "sh heroku.sh".
+* In your shell terminal, enter the command "heroku restart" to restart the Heroku server.
 * From your app's Heroku page, try to log in through Facebook.
 You'll an error message telling you that the redirect URI is not whitelisted in the app's Client OAuth Settings.
 * From your app's Heroku page, try to log in through GitHub.
 You won't be logged in, and the URL will show localhost instead of Heroku.
 * From your app's Heroku page, try to log in through Google.
 You'll get a 400 error message telling you that the redirect URI does not match the ones authorized for the OAuth client.